Where Nature, History and Creativity Meet

 Parent Residency II: August 13 - August 19

 Lacawac Sanctuary and Field Station is a nature preserve, biological field station, and environmental education center located near Lake Ariel Town in the Pocono Mountains of Northeastern Pennsylvania.
 The Sanctuary’s property covers 545 acres, includes a pristine glacial lake, Lake Lacawac and its watershed; two ponds, arboreal bogs, forests with hiking trails, and a Camp Lodge listed on the National Register of Historic Places.

-Each year professional or aspiring artists are selected to spend one to two weeks at Lacawac Sanctuary and Biological Field Station.
+Each year professional or aspiring artists are selected to spend two weeks (one week for Parent Residency) at Lacawac Sanctuary and Biological Field Station.
 During the residencies, artists are free to produce their artwork using the inspiration of the beauty that is Lacawac.
 Housing and limited studio space is provided.

 Artists are provided:

 * a comfortable, rustic room in the Historic Watres Lodge or the Ice House

 * access 545-acres which includes a glacial lake, 2 ponds, shore access to Lake Wallenpaupack, ledges natural area, and forests.